thadguidry/respec/github.md

 The `github` option allows you associate your specification with a repository on GitHub.

-It takes either a string (URL to your repo) or an object with the following properties:
+It takes either a string (URL to your repo or a string of format: `org/repo`) or an object with the following properties:

   * `repoURL` - the URL for the repository (e.g., https://github.com/w3c/browser-payment-api)
   * `branch` - *optional*, the branch you are using for GitHub pages.
 It defaults to "gh-pages".